Synthesizing Proxy Applications for MPI Programs: Method Implementation

-We adopt Nevill's Sequitur algorithm \cite{nevill1997identifying} to convert a trace to a context-free grammar with linear worst-case time and space complexity.
+Specifically, we adopt Nevill's Sequitur algorithm \cite{nevill1997identifying} to convert a trace to a context-free grammar with linear worst-case time and space complexity.
 It only needs to scan the trace once to complete the construction of the context-free grammar.
 The algorithm starts with an initial symbol $S$, which is also called \textbf{main rule}.
 Whenever a new terminal $x$ is encountered, it adds $x$ to the last position of $S$, and then recursively enforces two constraints: \begin{enumerate} \item A symbol pair consisting of any two adjacent symbols $ab$ occurs only once in the entire grammar.
 If there is a duplication, generate a new rule, $A \rightarrow ab $, and enforce this constraint recursively. \item All rules (except the main rule) will be applied at least twice.
 If a rule is applied only once, replace the non-terminal with the content of the rule where the non-terminal corresponding to the rule appears, remove the rule, and enforce the constraint recursively. \end{enumerate}

-The size of the context-free grammar generated by the sequitur algorithm is related to the input sequence.
+The size of the context-free grammar generated by the sequitur algorithm is determined by the input sequence.
 In the best case, the size of such a grammar grows logarithmically when the symbols in the input sequence appear periodically.
-For example, a sequence $aaaaaaaa$ can be described by the following grammar:
+For example, a sequence $aaaaaaaa$ can be represented by the following grammar:

 For sequences containing regular loop structures, the optimization scheme \cite{dorier2015using} can reduce the space occupied by the generated grammar from $O(log(n))$ to $O(1)$.
-The optimization method is to add an attribute to all symbols in the grammar, which marks the repetition times of the corresponding symbol, that is, for a symbol $a$ repeated $i$ times, it is represented by $a^i$.
-At the same time, add a constraint to the grammar generation process: \begin{enumerate} \item Any two adjacent symbols $a^i$, $a^j$ will be converted to $a^{i+j}$, recursively enforcing this constraint. \end{enumerate}
+The optimization method adds an attribute to all symbols in the grammar, which marks the repetition times of the corresponding symbol, that is, for a symbol $a$ repeated $i$ times, it is represented by $a^i$.
+Meanwhile, we add a constraint to the grammar generation process: \begin{enumerate} \item Any two adjacent symbols $a^i$, $a^j$ will be converted to $a^{i+j}$, recursively enforcing this constraint. \end{enumerate}